 - Daily wear of dual focus or multifocal soft contact lenses have also been shown to reduce the rate of myopia progression

 - A small number of myopic children with a particular eye muscle co-ordination issue respond to bifocal spectacles

 - Pharmacological therapy, using eye drops to affect the focussing.
-This treatment is not currently available in the UK as drug safety trials are still underway.
+This treatment is not currently available in the UK as drug safety trials are still underway

-Orthokeratology (Eyedream) overnight lenses are also offered at our Winchester branch and studies have shown effectivity in myopia control.
+Orthokeratology (Eyedream) overnight lenses are also offered at our Winchester branch and studies have shown effectivity in myopia management.
 Winchester welcome patients from other branches or from other opticians.
 Please call 01962 862492 or look on our Orthokeratology webpage for more information.